 A Historic Name and one or more general property type(s) can also be entered.

-Examples: Thompson House; Outbuilding Elliot Canal; Culvert Molly Mill; Remnant/Ruin Warehouse/Storage Building; Store/Commercial Building
+Examples: Thompson House; Outbuilding

+Elliot Canal; Culvert Molly Mill; Remnant/Ruin

+Warehouse/Storage Building; Store/Commercial Building

+Common Name:

-Common Name: The Common Name field does not have to be completed.
+The Common Name field does not have to be completed.
 Enter only the name of the property associated with its current use, if applicable.
+Do not repeat the Historic Name in the Common Name field.
+Leave the Common Name field blank if not applicable.
 Do not enter "Unidentified House", "Unknown Barn", etc.

-Examples: General Dry Cleaners Small Town Bank Electric Power Supply Company Redfish Restaurant HY Auto Sales
+Examples: General Dry Cleaners

+Small Town Bank Electric Power Supply Company Redfish Restaurant HY Auto Sales

-Address/
+Address/ Location:

-Location: If the property has a legal street address, enter the street number and name.
+If the property has a legal street address, enter the street number and name.
 If the street is named by direction (i.e., "North Main Street," "West Fourth Street"), enter the prefix or suffix associated with the road way name from the following list:

-North Ν South S
+North N South S

 East E West W

 Northwest NW Northeast NE

 Southwest SW Southeast SE

 Extension Ext